MaterializeThoughts/fi7note-privacy/index.md

 - uninstalling the app.

 ### 6.2 Email feedback data

 Emails you send to us are retained in our mailbox until no longer needed, unless legal obligations require longer retention.
 You can request deletion via email.

-### 6.3 Markup-feedback records (if used)
+### 6.3 Review correction / markup-feedback records

-If markup-feedback submissions are enabled and sent, server-side records are retained for product-quality/debug purposes until deletion is requested or operationally no longer required.
+If review-correction feedback is submitted, server-side records are retained for product-quality and debugging purposes until deletion is requested or operationally no longer required.

 ---

 ## 7. Children’s privacy

 Fi7Note is not directed to children.
-If you believe a child has sent personal data to us (e.g., via email), contact us and we will take reasonable deletion steps.
+If you believe a child has sent personal data to us (for example, via email or review feedback), contact us and we will take reasonable deletion steps.

 ---